EisenbergEffect/hello-web-components/README.md

 ### CSS Parts

-You may have noticed that several elements in the element's shadow DOM have a `part` attribute.
+You may have noticed that several elements in the above shadow DOM have a `part` attribute.
 This allows a web component developer to declare parts of the component that can be styled externally by consumers of the component.
 To try it out, create several `<name-tag>` elements on your page, each with a different `class`.
 Then create CSS that targets parts based on a class selector and adjusts the greeting styles.
 Here's what that might look like:

 ```css
 .large-greeting::part(greeting) {